vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 >> Please specify the title of your change: Fix bug #666
 ```

-At this point the script would ask you to select the category of the change (mapped to
+At this point, the script would ask you to select the category of the change (mapped to
 the `category` field in the entry).
 ```
 >> Please specify the category of your change